Hoarse voices and raised heart rates.

 Take a look around and learn more about WSU's time-honored tradition of greatness – or better yet, come out and see it for yourself.

-Building from a string of post-season tournament appearances – including an NCAA Tournament berth in 2013 – Head Coach Jody Adams leads the defending MVC champions into battle.
+Building from a string of post-season tournament appearances – including back-to-back NCAA Tournament berths – Head Coach Jody Adams leads the defending MVC champions into battle.

 Wichita State is hands-down the most accomplished collegiate bowling program in the nation.
 Under the tutelage of Head Coach Gordon Vadakin, WSU men's and women's bowling teams have won 20 United States Bowling Congress intercollegiate national championships.